Yakabuff/EECS-4441-Project/README.md

 Install AutoHotKey and run the script.
 Use `script.ahk` for the shifted QWERTY layout and `normal_qwerty.ahk` for the default qwerty layout.

 Set number of phrases to then number of lines in each phrase file.
-Set condition code to C00 for brainfuck and c01 for rust-code
+Set condition code to C00 for `shifted-qwerty` and c01 for `normal-qwerty`

 # How to use the shifted layout: #